janos-r/gql-api/README.md

     from the FE to the BE
   - [gqty.dev](https://gqty.dev/)
 - Workspaces
-  - the generated `gqty` folder is shared as a workspace member and is a dependency of the FE, thereby accessible to possibly several frontends
+  - The generated `gqty` folder is shared as a workspace member and is a dependency of the FE.
+Thereby accessible to possibly several frontends and able to use it's own dependencies and imports.
 - Bun
   - js runtime [bun.sh](https://bun.sh/)
   - just for fast prototyping, could be done with node as well